 The Cognitive Seminar will provide students with opportunities for in-depth study of specific topics within Cognitive Psychology.
-The topic will vary across semesters.
-These seminars will be specialized courses for the Cognitive Specialization, and students may repeat the seminar as topics change.
+The topic (e.g., Memory across the Lifespan, Human Factors) will vary across semesters.
+Students may repeat the seminar as topics change.